FabioC-alt/FabioC-alt.github.io/content/Comparison Table.md

 - Watching manifests from Karmada execution space and deploying the watched resources to the cluster the agent serves.

 The Karamada `Pull` mode manages the cluster using the hub-spoke pattern, while the `Push` mode uses the master-slave approach to the cluster management.
 # Liqo

+Liqo is an open source project that enables **dynamic and seamless kubernetes** multi-cluster topologies.[3]

+Liqo's particular feature is the **peering** method.
+In Liqo,**peering** as a unidirectional resource and service consumption relationship between two Kubernetes clusters, with one cluster (i.e., the **consumer**) granted the capability to offload tasks (_pods_) and propagate resources (_volumes_, _secrets_, etc.) to a remote cluster (i.e., the **provider**), but not vice versa.

+This configuration allows for maximum flexibility in asymmetric setups, while transparently supporting bidirectional peerings through their combination.
+Additionally, the same cluster can play the role of provider and consumer in multiple peerings.

 ****
 # Comparison Table